cyclus/cycamore/README.rst

 ====================   ==================

-You can find the Cyclus Core which is require to use the Cycamore additionnal Modelus.
+You can find the Cyclus Core which is required to use the Cycamore additional Modules.
 You can download Cyclus from the git repository.
 (`GitHub Cyclus Repository <https://github.com/cyclus/cyclus>`_):

 - Clone the Cyclus Repo: ``git clone